 - If the egg isn’t fertilised, hormone levels fall.
 This leads to the lining of the uterus being shed through the vagina.
 The lining is blood and other tissue.

-When periods start
+When do periods start?

-Talking to your daughter about periods
+Talking about periods

 - what a period is and how often periods come

 - how much blood will come out and how many days the bleeding is likely to last